 - The result of this is a decrease in the diameter of the hole that is being printed.

 This can be of particular issue when printing small diameter holes where the effect is greater due to the ratio of hole diameter to nozzle diameter.

-Key design consideration: If the diameter of your vertical axis hole is critical, printing it undersize then either drilling the hole to the correct diameter is recommended.
+Key design consideration: If the diameter of your vertical axis hole is critical, printing it undersized and then drilling the hole to the correct diameter is recommended.

 Issues with overhang are one of the most common print quality problems relating to FDM.
 Overhangs occur when the printed layer of material is only partially supported by the layer below.
 Similar to bridging, the inadequate support provided by the surface below the build layer can result in poor layer adhesion, bulging or curling.

 Another issue that occurs when printing overhangs is curling.
-The newly printed layer becomes thinner and thinner at the edge of the overhang resulting in differential cooling causing it to deform upward (see the image above).
+The newly printed layer becomes increasingly thinner at the edge of the overhang, resulting in differential cooling causing it to deform upward (see the image above).